 Training and development is a crucial element to the success of any business entity, whether in-house or outsourced.

-Surprisingly though, it is usually the first casualty to experience cutbacks when the economy hits hard on the organisation’s operations.
+Surprisingly though, it is usually the first casualty to experience cutbacks when the economy hits hard on an organisation’s operations.

 Maybe if we start by analysing the definition of training and development, we will get an insight into the importance and value that should be attached to this important human resources domain.

-This definition can be broken down into three broad categories which are: What employees need to do their job as it is today, what employees need to do their job as it will be tomorrow and what people need to do their job in the future.
+This definition can be broken down into three broad categories which are: what employees need to do their job as it is today, what employees need to do on their job as it will affect tomorrow and what people need to do their job in the future.

 So it is clear that training and development has both immediate benefits to the organisation and definite future benefits to the individual employee (their career).

 Thus, the individual employee benefits from being well-trained in their daily role and the organisation benefits from developing its own future executives from within.

 This now takes us back to the issue of responsibility.
 We have seen that the benefits of training and development are shared between the organisation and the employee so it is logical to also share the responsibility.